 Software requirements for video conferencing

-A great video call is the combination of capable equipment, a robust network and the software used to tie it all together.
-Video conferencing software becomes the portal for seeing your colleagues, partners and customers face to face, and it also handles the heavy encoding and decoding required for securely encrypting your calls and ensuring your audio and video is delivered in real time.
+A great video call is a combination of capable equipment, a robust network, reliable media transport with TCP and UDP, and the software used to tie it all together.
+Video conferencing software becomes the portal for seeing your colleagues, partners and customers face to face, and it also handles the heavy encoding and decoding required for securely encrypting your calls and ensuring your audio and video are delivered in real-time.
 If you want to get the most out of your system, then you’ll need software that is intuitive and easy to use.

 Video conferencing software